Man hawks WiFi, offers service at "small amount" to people who can't afford data

-Kenyan Man Wears WiFi Router, Offers Service at "small" amount to People Who Can't Afford Data
+Kenyan Man Wears WiFi Router, Offers Internet at Small Amount to People Who Can't Afford Data

-- A former in Kenya has gone viral on social media due to the unexpected step he took to make money
+- A former in Kenya went viral on social media due to the unexpected step he took to make money

-- The video shows him speaking about the amount he makes daily from selling internet to people, and he explained why
+- A video showed him speaking about how much he makes daily from offering internet access

-- The individual also explained the amount he makes daily, the price he paid for the WiFi router and the helmet
+- The individual also explained why he does it, revealing the price he paid for the WiFi router and helmet

 CHECK OUT: Discover How to Work with Brands, Earn from Affiliate Links, and Tap into Ad Revenue — Because Your Content Deserves to Pay Off.